 Now used as the Society’s state headquarters, the Dames of New Jersey have honored Mrs. Harker’s wish to keep the property as it “has always been,” and have maintained Peachfield as a house museum.
 Surrounding lands adjacent to the house are still farmed as they have been for more than 300 years.

 The Old Schoolhouse

 Built in 1759, the Old Schoolhouse is recognized as the oldest surviving one-room schoolhouse in the State of New Jersey on its original foundation.
-Located on the south side of Brainerd Street in Mount Holly, the Old Schoolhouse was built through the efforts of 21 local citizens, who each bought 25 shares to buy land and build a schoolhouse.
+Located on the north side of Brainerd Street in Mount Holly, the Old Schoolhouse was built through the efforts of 21 local citizens, who each bought 25 shares to buy land and build a schoolhouse.
 For the next half-century, the school was maintained by the original founders and their descendants.